Barbell Zercher Squat

 Tips & Tricks

-• Start lighter than a back squat.
+• Start lighter than back squats or front squats while learning the hold.

 Frequently Asked Questions